Levon Helm: Solo, acting and the reformed Band

 In 1983, the Band reunited without Robbie Robertson, at first playing with an expanded lineup that included the entire Cate Brothers Band, but in 1985, paring down and adding Jim Weider on guitar.
 In 1986, while on tour, Manuel committed suicide.
 Helm, Danko, and Hudson continued in the Band, adding pianist Richard Bell and drummer/vocalist Randy Ciarlante and releasing the album Jericho in 1993 and High on the Hog in 1996.
 The final album from the Band was the 30th-anniversary album, Jubilation released in 1998.

 In 1989, Helm and Danko toured with drummer Ringo Starr as part of his All-Starr Band.
 Other musicians in the band included singer and guitarist Joe Walsh, singer and pianist Dr. John, singer and guitarist Nils Lofgren, singer Billy Preston, saxophonist Clarence Clemons, and drummer Jim Keltner.
 Garth Hudson was a guest on accordion on some dates.
 Helm played drums and harmonica and sang "The Weight" and "Up on Cripple Creek" each night.

 In the televised 1989 Juno Awards celebration, the Band was inducted into the Juno Awards' Hall of Fame.
 Helm was not present at the ceremony, but a taped segment of him offering his thanks was broadcast after the acceptance speeches by Rick Danko and Robbie Robertson.
 Richard Manuel's children accepted the award on behalf of their father.
 To conclude the televised special, Rick Danko, Garth Hudson, and Robbie Robertson performed "The Weight" with Blue Rodeo.

 Helm performed with Danko and Hudson as the Band in 1990 at Roger Waters's epic The Wall – Live in Berlin Concert in Germany to an estimated 300,000 to half a million people.

-In 1993, Helm published an autobiography entitled This Wheel's on Fire: Levon Helm and the Story of the Band.
+In 1993, Helm published an autobiography titled This Wheel's on Fire: Levon Helm and the Story of the Band.